gbdev/pandocs/content/Video_Display.md

 ` Bit 1 - OBJ (Sprite) Display Enable    (0=Off, 1=On)`\
 ` Bit 0 - BG Display (for CGB see below) (0=Off, 1=On)`

-### LCDC.7 - LCD Display Enable
+#### LCDC.7 - LCD Display Enable

 CAUTION: Stopping LCD operation (Bit 7 from 1 to 0) may be performed during V-Blank ONLY, disabling the display outside of the V-Blank period may damage the hardware.
 This appears to be a serious issue, Nintendo is reported to reject any games that do not follow this rule.

 V-blank can be confirmed when the value of LY is greater than or equal to 144.
 When the display is disabled the screen is blank (white), and VRAM and OAM can be accessed freely.

+When re-enabling the LCD, it will immediately start at LY = 0, meaning it will immediately start drawing.

+#### LCDC.0 - BG/Window Display/Priority

-\-\-- LCDC.0 has different Meanings depending on Gameboy Type \-\--
+LCDC.0 has different meanings depending on Gameboy type and Mode:

-### LCDC.0 - 1) Monochrome Gameboy and SGB: BG Display
+##### Monochrome Gameboy and SGB: BG Display

 When Bit 0 is cleared, the background becomes blank (white).
 Window and Sprites may still be displayed (if enabled in Bit 1 and/or Bit 5).

-### LCDC.0 - 2) CGB in CGB Mode: BG and Window Master Priority
+##### CGB in CGB Mode: BG and Window Master Priority

 When Bit 0 is cleared, the background and window lose their priority - the sprites will be always displayed on top of background and window, independently of the priority flags in OAM and BG Map attributes.

-### LCDC.0 - 3) CGB in Non CGB Mode: BG and Window Display
+##### CGB in Non CGB Mode: BG and Window Display

 When Bit 0 is cleared, both background and window become blank (white), ie. the Window Display Bit (Bit 5) is ignored in that case.
 Only Sprites